St Mary Mead: Description

-Before the Second World War, the village itself was not particularly large.
+Before the Second World War, the village was not particularly large.
 The only road of significance passing through it was the High Street.
-Here were the well-established purveyances of Mr Petherick, the solicitor; Mrs Jamieson, the hairdresser; Mr Thomas's basket-weavers; the 'Blue Boar' pub; Mr Footit the butcher, Mr Jim Armstrong's dairy, Mr Berks the baker, and Mr Baker's grocery shop.
-The little-trafficked railway station, featured in the book Murder at the Vicarage, is also to be found at the very end of the High Street; although the station may have closed by the period of the novel 4.50 from Paddington, as Mrs McGillicuddy has a taxi arranged for the 9 mi from Milchester station to Miss Marple's house.
+Here were the well-established establishments of Mr Petherick, the solicitor; Mrs Jamieson, the hairdresser; Mr Thomas's basket-weavers; the 'Blue Boar' pub; Mr Footit the butcher, Mr Jim Armstrong's dairy, Mr Berks the baker, and Mr Baker's grocery shop.
+The lightly trafficked railway station, featured in the book Murder at the Vicarage, is also to be found at the very end of the High Street; although the station may have closed by the period of the novel 4.50 from Paddington, as Mrs McGillicuddy has a taxi arranged for the 9 mi from Milchester station to Miss Marple's house.

-Then, slightly further up Lansham Road, was the fine Victorian structure of Gossington Hall.
-Until the 1950s this was lived in by a pompous retired soldier, Colonel Arthur Bantry, and his wife Mrs Dolly Bantry, Miss Marple's best friends in the village.
-However, after Colonel Bantry died, Mrs Bantry sold the estate, but continued to live on in the grounds in the East Lodge.
+Then, slightly further up Lansham Road, was the Victorian structure of Gossington Hall.
+Until the 1950s this was lived in by a retired soldier, Colonel Arthur Bantry, and his wife Mrs Dolly Bantry, Miss Marple's best friends in the village.
+However, after Colonel Bantry died, Mrs Bantry sold the estate, but continued to live in the grounds, in the East Lodge.
 After one or two changes of ownership, the Hall was later bought by the film star Marina Gregg.
 One mile down Lansham Road was a very modern cottage called Chatsworth, also known as the "Period Piece" and "Mr Booker's new house".
 It was bought in the early 1930s by Basil Blake, a member of the art department at Lemville film studios.
 It was also inhabited by Basil's wife, Dinah Lee, an actress.

 At the other end of Lansham Road, a small lane called Old Pasture Lane broke away from the main street.
 Nestled in this lane were three Queen Anne or Georgian houses, which belonged to three spinsters.
 The first house belonged to the long-nosed, gushing and excitable Miss Caroline Wetherby.
-The second was Miss Amanda Hartnell, a proud, decent woman with a deep voice.
+The second house was that of Miss Amanda Hartnell, a proud, decent woman with a deep voice.
 The last cottage was called Danemead Cottage and belonged to Miss Jane Marple, the famous spinster who solved countless cases between 1930 and 1976.
-The Post Office, and the dressmaker's shop belonging to Mrs Politt, are located in front of the lane.
+The Post Office, and the dressmaker's shop belonging to Mrs Politt, were located in front of the lane.